 The School District has a double 'A' (AA) bond rating by Standard & Poor's (S&P), a New York municipal rating agency.
 There are only a small number of School Districts in Pennsylvania that hold this rating.
 To have a double 'A' (AA) bond rating will enable the School District to realize savings in insurance costs and debt service payments on any up-coming bond issues.
-The double 'A' (AA) rating reflects the School District's stable outlook, primarily the residential nature of the School District, with easy employment access to the Pittsburgh MSA.
-S&P cites "....very high wealth levels and a large tax base that has exhibited ongoing healthy growth and no taxpayer concentration."
+The double 'A' (AA) rating reflects the School District's stable outlook and creditworthiness.
+S&P cites "... extremely strong wealth due to the district's residential nature within the Pittsburgh MSA; very strong income indicators with a very diverse tax base; good financial management; and strong reserves" as factors that contribute to this rating.

-The revenue and expenditure budget for the 2018-2019 fiscal year is \$8.5M more than the budget for 2017-2018.
-Revenues included increases for local sources in the amount of \$6.1M, increases for state sources in the amount of \$1.2M, an increase in federal sources of \$0.2M, and an increase in other financing sources of \$1.0M.
-Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 33.43%.
-While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.3% of the budget.
+The revenue and expenditure budget for the 2019-2020 fiscal year is \$9.9M more than the budget for 2018-2019.
+Revenues included increases for local sources in the amount of \$9.1M, increases for state sources in the amount of \$1.0M, and consistent year over year revenue for federal and other financing sources.
+Included in state related mandates is retirement expense which has been budgeted at an employer contribution rate of 34.29%.
+While this cost is shared with the Commonwealth of Pennsylvania, retirement expense accounts for approximately 15.2% of the budget.
 The School District is required to contribute, by state law, to the employee retirement program.
 Health insurance costs have historically increased each year for the School District.
-Based on premiums and claims, the School District anticipates these costs to be relatively stable in 2018-2019 fiscal year due to favorable renewal rates.
-However, if the historical trend continues after the 2018-2019 fiscal year, we would expect these to impact future budgets.
+Based on premiums and claims, the School District anticipates these costs to slightly decrease in the 2019-2020 budget vs the 2018-2019 budget to favorable renewal rates.
+However, if the historical trend continues after the 2019-2020 fiscal year, we would expect these to impact future budgets.
 This is a fiscal reality that has affected every business and organization in western Pennsylvania.

 The School District has committed itself to financial excellence for many years.
-The School District ranks the 7th lowest millage in Allegheny County (excluding the City of Pittsburgh).
+The School District ranks the 6th lowest millage among the suburban school districts in Allegheny County.
 In addition, the School District's system of financial planning, budgeting, and internal financial controls are well regarded as represented in an "unqualified opinion" from the School District's auditors in the past several years.
 The School District plans to continue its sound fiscal management to meet the challenges of the future.